Thuenen-Forest-Ecosystems/TFM-Documentation/map_example.md

 # Simple map application as showcase for data visualization in a map

-[Here](https://thuenen-forest-ecosystems.github.io/TFM-Documentation/map.html), we demonstrate conceptually how to create a map with [openlayers](https://openlayers.org/) to visualize data from the [API](./general-api.md).
+We demonstrate conceptually how to create a map with [openlayers](https://openlayers.org/) to visualize data from the [API](./general-api.md).

 As the geogrphical positions of the NFI clusters have to be kept confidential, the public NFI data in the API is referenced to the 1x1 km LAEA grid cells.
 Therefore we use this cells to show the data of NFI clusters at their approximate position on the map.